Research Associate Professor

-In conjunction with the Harold and Margaret Milliken Hatch Laboratory of Neuroendocrinology, Dr. Bulloch heads the Neuroimmunology and Inflammation Program, which works to characterize a novel immune cell population, termed brain dendritic cells, in the normal and diseased central nervous system.
-Dendritic cells, initially discovered by Rockefellerís Ralph Steinman and Zanvil Cohn, are essential in orchestrating the bodyís immune response to pathogenic and toxic antigens.
+In conjunction with the Harold and Margaret Milliken Hatch Laboratory of Neuroendocrinology, Dr. Bulloch heads the Neuroimmunology and Inflammation Program, which works to characterize a novel immune cell population, termed brain dendritic cells, in the normal and diseased central nervous system (CNS).
+Dendritic cells, initially discovered by Rockefeller’s Ralph Steinman and Zanvil Cohn, are essential in orchestrating the body’s immune response to pathogenic and toxic antigens.
 Dendritic cells also play an important role in maintaining tolerance in the body to protect against autoimmune diseases.

 Currently, the program’s scientists are working on evaluating the function of brain dendritic cells following viral infection and in mouse models of inflammation and neurodegenerative diseases.
-Additional work seeks to understand the role of these cells in development and in neuroendocrine-immune interactions, with colleague Peter Harry Jellinck.
+Additional work seeks to understand the role of these cells in development and in neuroendocrine-immune interactions, with colleagues Peter Harry Jellinck and Ulrike W. Kaunzner.

-Some of the program's early data indicates that these cells respond to points of injury and infection in the brain.
-The goal of Dr. Bulloch’s program is to elucidate the mechanisms of response and develop new targets for therapies for a wide range of CNS damage.
+Their data now indicate that these immune cells, which are both CNS and peripheral in origin, are capable of responding to points of injury and infection in the brain.
+The goal of Dr. Bulloch’s program is to elucidate the molecular mechanisms underlying immune responses in the brain and to develop new targets for therapies for a wide range of CNS damage.